multiversx/mx-docs/docs/sdk-and-tools/dapp-core.md

 title: dapp-core
 ---

-Library used to build React dApps on Elrond Network.
+Library used to build React dApps on MultiversX Network.

 :::important
 The following documentation is based on dapp-core 2.0.0+